Where we work

 Nooitgedacht

-The Nooitgedacht engravings are found on a glacial andesite pavement (rock smoothed by the action of glaciers) from the Dwyka (or Karroo) Ice Age, some 300 million years ago, and more recently exposed by erosion
+The engravings at Nooitgedacht are found on a glacial andesite pavement (rock smoothed by the action of glaciers) from the Dwyka (or Karroo) Ice Age, some 300 million years ago, and more recently exposed by erosion.

 The engravings are mainly animal outlines and geometric designs made by pecking out the outer, darker surface of the rock.
 They are attributed to the ancestors of the San and Khoe peoples and were probably made within the last 1,500 years.
 The engravings include depictions of humans, eland, rhino, ostrich, giraffe and anteater.
 More abstract forms may represent bags and aprons, as well as 'geometric' images such as those found at other sites in the region, notably Driekopseiland.